Heavy Vehicle Mechanics Competition

 Training Package Requirements – National Level

-The 2018 WorldSkills Australia Regional Competition for Automotive Mechanics align to the Units of Competency (Elements of Competency and Performance Criteria) in the AUR31116 – Certificate III in Heavy Commercial Vehicle Mechanical Technology (Release 1) & AUR31216 Certificate III in Mobile Plant Technology Qualifications.
+The WorldSkills Australia National Competition for Automotive Mechanics aligns to the Units of Competency in the AUR31120 – Certificate III in Heavy Commercial Vehicle Mechanical Technology & AUR31220 – Certificate III in Mobile Plant Technology Qualifications.

 National Tasks